 - Inspection and testing: A final safety and systems check ensures everything works under load and emergency conditions.
 This step may include spin tests, electrical safety checks, and verification with monitoring systems.

 Depending on the weather and crew experience, this work can go quickly or take extra days.
-Local regulations might require a signoff from building inspectors at this point.
+Local regulations might require a sign-off from building inspectors at this point.

-Step 6: Grid Connection Or Battery Integration
+Step 6: Connect to the Grid or Battery Storage

 Whether you’re feeding excess power back to the grid or storing it in batteries, the final setup round is where your new wind system actually delivers energy for your home.

-- Utility connection: For gridtied systems, this usually means a utility inspection and an official goahead to flip the switch.
+- Utility connection: For grid-tied systems, this usually means a utility inspection and an official go-ahead to flip the switch.
 Net metering setups let you sell surplus power back to the utility at a set rate.
 It’s best to coordinate with your utility early to schedule inspection promptly.

-- Battery installation: Off-grid systems need a bank of deepcycle batteries plus a charge controller and (often) a backup generator for calm days.
+- Battery installation: Off-grid systems need a bank of deep-cycle batteries plus a charge controller and (often) a backup generator for calm days.
 Batteries are typically stored indoors or in protected sheds to avoid weather damage.

 - Backup systems: Even with a turbine, most homes keep another power source handy for windless periods—usually solar, a generator, or a hybrid combo.